-Originally built in the 14th-century, this castle is certainly unique.
+Initially built in the 14th century, this castle is undoubtedly unique.
 After Napoleon ordered the destruction of the castle in 1800, it lay to waste for many years.
 However, decades later, architect Luca Beltrami was tasked with renovating it.
 Work was completed in 1905.

 The castle is now home to many museums and galleries.
 This includes the Museum of Musical Instruments, Ancient Art and the Egyptian Museum.
 Whilst the building is worth a visit, this is a key reason to spend more time enjoying the complex.

 It’s free to stroll around the main complex.
-Tickets for entry are 10 euro.
-It is free entry the first and third Tuesday of the month from 14:00.
+Entry tickets are 10 euros.
+It is free entry on the first and third Tuesday of the month from 14:00.

 And finally… espresso. 🙂 I wouldn’t go as far as saying this is my favourite thing to do in Milan or anything, but it does come pretty close.